Ali-Row/Word-Guess-Game/README.md

 # Word-Guess-Game
-This is my version of the game hangman
+This is my version of the game hangman, I made this while attending the Richmond Coding Bootcamp.